Chelation: Dental use

-Heavy-metal detoxification
+Chelation therapy

 Chelation therapy is an antidote for poisoning by mercury, arsenic, and lead.
 Chelating agents convert these metal ions into a chemically and biochemically inert form that can be excreted.
-Chelation using calcium disodium EDTA has been approved by the U.S. Food and Drug Administration (FDA) for serious cases of lead poisoning.
+Chelation using sodium calcium edetate has been approved by the U.S. Food and Drug Administration (FDA) for serious cases of lead poisoning.
 It is not approved for treating "heavy metal toxicity".
 Although beneficial in cases of serious lead poisoning, use of disodium EDTA (edetate disodium) instead of calcium disodium EDTA has resulted in fatalities due to hypocalcemia.
 Disodium EDTA is not approved by the FDA for any use, and all FDA-approved chelation therapy products require a prescription.

-Pharmaceuticals
+Contrast agents

 Chelate complexes of gadolinium are often used as contrast agents in MRI scans, although iron particle and manganese chelate complexes have also been explored.
 Bifunctional chelate complexes of zirconium, gallium, fluorine, copper, yttrium, bromine, or iodine are often used for conjugation to monoclonal antibodies for use in antibody-based PET imaging.
 These chelate complexes often employ the usage of hexadentate ligands such as desferrioxamine B (DFO), according to Meijs et al., and the gadolinium complexes often employ the usage of octadentate ligands such as DTPA, according to Desreux et al. Auranofin, a chelate complex of gold, is used in the treatment of rheumatoid arthritis, and penicillamine, which forms chelate complexes of copper, is used in the treatment of Wilson's disease and cystinuria, as well as refractory rheumatoid arthritis.

-Other medical applications
+Nutritional advantages and issues

 Chelation in the intestinal tract is a cause of numerous interactions between drugs and metal ions (also known as "minerals" in nutrition).
 As examples, antibiotic drugs of the tetracycline and quinolone families are chelators of Fe2+, Ca2+, and Mg2+ ions.

 EDTA, which binds to calcium, is used to alleviate the hypercalcemia that often results from band keratopathy.
 The calcium may then be removed from the cornea, allowing for some increase in clarity of vision for the patient.